-CoNexus Cancer Care tumor-targeted immunotherapy is comprised of FDA approved compounds and substances (e.g., cytokines, haptens, etc.) that are combined, and interjected directly into the tumor tissues, eliciting an enhanced autoimmune cell response which servers to better identify evasive cancer cells and help destroy, hamper or even reverse progressive tumor growth.
+CoNexus Cancer Care tumor-targeted immunotherapy is comprised of FDA-approved compounds and substances (e.g., cytokines, haptens, etc.) that are combined, and interjected directly into the tumor tissues, eliciting an enhanced autoimmune cell response which serves to better identify evasive cancer cells and help destroy, hamper or even reverse progressive tumor growth.

 Pancreas Cancer Treatment Options

 Small volumes of systemic chemotherapy can be given concurrent with low-dose radiation, and; in certain follow-up circumstances – as a follow-up to confirm all microscopic cancer cells have been destroyed.